NBKRedSpy/QM_MouseMoveTransfer/README.md

 Can also move an item to the recycler tab by holding down R instead.
 Keys can be configure.

+The recycler move functionality was comissioned by The Jabberwocky.

 # Configuration

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\MouseMoveTransfer\config.json`.